 Section 16(a) of the Exchange Act of 1934 requires our directors, executive officers, and persons who own more than 10% of our common stock to file reports of their ownership and changes in ownership of our common stock with the SEC.
 Our employees prepare these reports for our directors and executive officers who request it on the basis of information obtained from them and from FleetCor's records.
-Based on information available to us during fiscal year 2014, and representations made to us by the reporting persons, we believe that all applicable Section 16(a) filing requirements were met, except that, due to administrative error, Messrs.
-Balson, Scarbrough and Stull were late in filing for shares and stock options granted on January 23, 2014; Mr. House was late in filing for stock options exercised on May 2, 2014; Mr. Lamb was late in filing for stock options exercised on May 23, 2014; Messrs.
-Coughlin, Downs, House and Netto were late in filing for stock options on July 15, 2014; Mr. Blazye was late in fling for the exercise and sale of stock options on August 18, 2014; Messrs.
-Blazye and Reed were late in the filing stock for the exercise and sale of stock options on November 21, 2014; and Mr. Ashurov was late in filing his initial statement of beneficial ownership on December 3, 2014.
+Based on information available to us during fiscal year 2015, and representations made to us by the reporting persons, we believe that all applicable Section 16(a) filing requirements were met, except that, due to administrative error, Messrs.
+Blazye, Coughlin, Dey, Downs, Freund, House, Netto, Reed and Scarbrough were late in filing for restricted shares vested on January 21, 2015; Mr. House was late in filing for stock options exercised on February 17, 2015; Mr. Blazye was late in filing for restricted shares vested on March 24, 2015; Messrs.
+Blazye, Dey and Freund were late in filing for stock options granted on February 23, 2015; and Mr. Clarke was late in filing for restricted shares vested on April 21, 2015.